 2. Ilford Sprite 35-II Film Cameras Under 200

-- Lens: The camera has a fixed shutter speed (1/120s) with a 31mm, single element f/9 fixed-focus wide-angle lens, perfect for capturing most well-focused daylight scenes
+- Wide-angle lens: The 31mm, single element f/9 fixed-focus wide-angle lens is suitable for capturing the most well-focused daylight scenes.

 3. Canon AE-1 35mm Budget Film Cameras Under 200 Dollars

-- Viewfinder information includes aperture scale with meter needle and stopped-down metering which also serves as a battery charge level check mark.
+- Viewfinder information includes an aperture scale and stopped-down metering.

 4. Fujifilm Instax Wide 300 Instant Film Camera